Alfredo-Vargas/.wasi/projects/wiki/linux/linux.md

+# Exit Status in Linux
+- The environment variable `$?` return the exit status of the last command which can return:
+  - `0` when everything is OK
+  - `1` when an error occurred

 # Printer Installation on Arc with KDE Plasma
 - Source of this instructions are from: [cups arch wiki](https://wiki.archlinux.org/title/CUPS)
 - First you need to install.